Required Coursework

 English 505A, 505B, 605A and 605B are 4-unit seminar-workshops in Prose Writing.
 English 506A, 506B, 606A and 606B are 4-unit seminar-workshops in Poetry Writing.
 Of the 48 units, 16 are comprised of these graduate creative writing seminar-workshops.
 Please note that only MFA students are permitted to enroll in these classes and audits are not allowed.

 English 696 is a 4-unit Seminar in Theory, Criticism and Research that must be taken in the first year, preferably in the fall semester.
 Like the graduate Creative Writing seminar-workshops, English 590 is required of and restricted to MFA students.
-Only second-year MFA students are allowed to enroll in this sequence, which is taken by both the fiction and poetry students.
+Only second-year MFA students are allowed to enroll in this sequence, which is taken by both the prose and poetry students.
 As with the creative writing seminars, this course rotates among the professors.

 During both semesters of the second year, MFA students will also enroll in a three-unit “thesis writing” course (English 698).
 This course provides academic credit for the work of writing the final thesis draft.